 “Although Budapest’s nightlife is small, it’s incredibly diverse and vibrant.
 This creates an atmosphere generally well received by tourists and locals alike.” – Daniel G. Nemet

 Generally centralised in districts VI, VII, and VIII, it’s easy to explore the city on foot.
 From high culture institutions like Müpa (hosting the likes of Nils Frahm) to the region’s largest open-air music venue, Budapest Park, trap parties and jazz clubs, there’s something for nearly everyone in Budapest’s vibrant downtown.

 Despite a lack of late-night public transport, low cost accommodation options make it easy to stay in the heart of it all.
 Another practical matter worth pointing out is that you should avoid Euronet ATMs scattered about.
 Those will charge a much higher fee than withdrawing cash from a local bank.

 Upon arrival, it’s highly recommended to pick up Printa’s Pest Map.
 Found at Printa, an environmentally conscious design shop with clothing, home accessories, and souvenirs – all from upcycled and organic materials —, the map is a handy way to easily navigate Pest’s trendy neighbourhoods.

 To get you started, we’ve called out top choices followed by three destinations you can’t miss for various times of day and ways to engage with the city.

-One of the many things that’s improved a lot is Budapest’s coffee culture and daytime community hotspots.
-To get your day started, check out Lumen, Dorado, My Little Melbourne, Espresso Embassy, and Szimpla Háztáji Boltocska.
+One of the many things that’s improved a lot in Budapest is its coffee culture and daytime community hotspots.
+After waking up, check out Lumen, Dorado, My Little Melbourne, Espresso Embassy, and Szimpla Háztáji Boltocska.

 Lumen (Horánszky Street)